wzurita/rescuedogs-clojure/README.md

 # rescuedogs

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A very small site, for a supposed dog rescue organization.
+I just want to play a bit with clojure in my spare time.

+The idea is to have a main page listing the dogs available,

+To have each dog have a little page for itself,

+And a nice facetted search to look for available dogs by sex, age, etc.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Wilian Zurita

 Distributed under the Eclipse Public License, the same as Clojure.